krishna-kishore-reddy/OKDCluster/README.md

-# OKDCluster
-How to setup the OKD cluster in OnPrem env step by step guide.

 # Setting Up DNS and DHCP Servers: Step-by-Step Guide

 This guide provides detailed steps to build and configure DNS and DHCP servers, ensuring seamless network functionality.
 The setup uses **BIND** for DNS and **ISC DHCP Server** for DHCP.